 Competition to get into the finance major is high.
 In 2015, only 44 percent of applicants were admitted.
 In order to have a strong application, we recommend taking the following steps:

 - Earn strong grades in the prerequisite courses.
-The minimum prerequisite GPA to apply is 3.0 but the average prerequisite GPA of admitted students in 2015 was 3.73.
+The minimum prerequisite GPA to apply is 3.0, the average prereq GPA of admitted students (2015) was 3.73.

 - Take other recommended courses: MATH 116, STAT 121, M COM 320, IS 110, IS 201.